 1905 Japan wins the Russo-Japanese War

-1910 Japan formally Annexes Korea
+1910 Japan formally annexes Korea

 End of World War I and Independence Movements

-1919 April 13 the Korean Provisional Government was established in China by Koreans who had moved to China, supported nominally by the Chinese National Government.
+1919 April 13 the Korean Provisional Government was established in China by Koreans who had moved to China, nominally supported by the Chinese National Government.
 It tried unsuccessfully to attend the Paris Peace Conference at the end of World War I to bring up the issue of Korean independence.

-1919 April the First Korean Congress held in Philadelphia with Koreans in the U.S. like Syngman Rhee and Philip Jaisohn.
+1919 April the First Korean Congress was held in Philadelphia with Koreans in the U.S. like Syngman Rhee and Philip Jaisohn.
 This would be the beginning of ongoing efforts of Koreans in the United States to seek support for Korean independence from the United States.

 End of World War II and Independence Efforts

-1943 December Cairo Conference – the U.S., China and Great Britain recognize the “enslavement of the people of Korea,” and “determine that in due course Korea shall become free and independent.”
-Many nations, including the U.S. did not deem Koreans ready for self-governance.
+1943 December Cairo Conference – the U.S., China, and Great Britain recognize the “enslavement of the people of Korea,” and “determine that in due course Korea shall become free and independent.”
+Many nations, including the U.S., did not deem Koreans ready for self-governance.
 A trusteeship was proposed.

-1945 August 17 Japan surrenders.
+1945 August 17 Japan surrenders in WWII.

-1945 September 6 After months of organizing people’s committees under the “Committee for the Preparation of Korean Independence,” the People’s Republic of Korea was recognized by a congress of local representatives.
+1945 September 6 After months of organizing people’s committees under the Committee for the Preparation of Korean Independence.
+The People’s Republic of Korea was recognized by a congress of local representatives.

 Trusteeship